 Beth Grocott, RN

 Beth’s Biography – Digging Deeper for Quality Care

 Beth Grocott expected to focus on hands-on care when she became a registered nurse.
 As her desire to provide high-quality patient care expanded, she embraced the need to dig deeper into the full scope of regulations, resources and services.

 As the program manager for the Great Plains Quality Innovation Network (QIN), Beth will use her attention to detail, organizational skills and efficiency to advance population health and quality improvement efforts in South Dakota.

-Prior to joining Great Plains QIN, Barb served as a nurse consultant for the South Dakota Department of Social Services.
+Prior to joining Great Plains QIN, Beth served as a nurse consultant for the South Dakota Department of Social Services.
 She has over a decade of experience as a registered nurse including implementing and streamlining care management as part of a health care team.